readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 Questionable practice 🟡
 ~~~~~~~~~~~~~~~~~~~~~~~~

-* Avoid using specific versions in links unless you really intend users to see that exact version.
+* Avoid using specific versions in links unless users need that exact version.
   Versions get outdated.
 * Avoid using a public ``latest`` for development versions and do not make your *default version* a development branch.
   Publishing development branches can mean that users are reading instructions for unreleased software or draft documentation.